Azure-Samples/azureai-samples/quickstart.md

         - `basic-agent-identity.bicep`: Use this file if you prefer Managed Identity to securely access resources without API keys.

-    - Using the resource group you created in the previous step and one of the template files (either standard-agent.bicep or standard-agent-identity.bicep), run one of the following commands:
+    - Using the resource group you created in the previous step and one of the template files (either basic-agent-keys.bicep or basic-agent-identity.bicep), run one of the following commands:

         - To use default resource names, run: